What is the Spiritual Meaning of Fasting?

 Christian Fasting Time

 Fasting is a practice that has been around for centuries, and it’s one that many Christians still participate in today.
 There are a number of different ways to fast, but the most common is to give up food or drink for a set period of time.
-Christians may fast for a variety of reasons: to seek God’s guidance, to repent from sin, to show solidarity with those who are suffering, or as a form of self-denial.

 Whatever the reason, fasting is an act of discipline that can help us grow closer to God.
 If you’re thinking about giving fasting a try, here are a few things you should know: